neurobiol/proposal/README.md

 Calibration asks whether predicted probabilities match observed frequencies.
 For example, among outcomes assigned a probability near 0.7, an event should occur about 70 percent of the time.
 Calibration will be reported as a secondary measure.

+NLL will be the primary held-out model-comparison measure.
+RMSPE and calibration will be secondary measures.

 ---

 ## 4. Classical model hierarchy